xumzheng/microsoft-graph-docs/api-reference/beta/includes/snippets/powershell/list-teamtemplatedefinition-powershell-snippets.md

 Import-Module Microsoft.Graph.Teams

-Get-MgTeamworkTeamTemplate -ExpandProperty "definitions" -Filter "definitions/any(a:a/languageTag eq 'en-US')"  -OutFile $outFileId
+Get-MgTeamworkTeamTemplate -ExpandProperty "definitions" -Filter "definitions/any(a:a/languageTag eq 'en-US')"

 ```